-Line 57 - Tax From Recapture of Credits From Arizona Form 301
+Line 59 - Tax From Recapture of Credits From Arizona Form 301

-Enter the amount of tax due from recapture of credits from Arizona Form 301, Part 2, line 40.
+Enter the amount of tax due from recapture of credits from Arizona Form 301, Part 2, line 36.

-Line 58 - Subtotal of Tax
+Line 60 - Subtotal of Tax

-Add lines 56 and 57 and enter the total.
+Add lines 58 and 59 and enter the total.

-Line 59 - Nonrefundable Credits from Arizona Form 301
+Line 61- Nonrefundable Credits from Arizona Form 301

-Complete line 59 if you claim any of the following credits.
+Complete line 61 if you claim any of the following credits.
 Also, make sure that you include Arizona Form 301 and the appropriate credit form or forms with your return.

-1. Enterprise Zone Credit.
+Enterprise Zone Credit.
 The enterprise zone credit allowable to individuals was repealed.
 All credits for enterprise zones that were properly established can be carried forward for the respective five year carry forward period.
 See Form 304 for more information.
-2. Environmental Technology Facility Credit.
-You may qualify for this credit if your business incurred expenses in constructing a qualified environmental technology manufacturing facility.
-Use Form 305 to figure this credit.